 Lack of decent housing

 On the bright side, as manufacturing develops, so does the tertiary sector which now provides services supporting the former such as better infrastructure, transports, and personal services.
-Plus, the services sector has a much greater positive impact on poverty than manufacturing, so its growth and expansion is but good news for tackling the causes of poverty in India (unemployment, quality job and income in this case).
+Plus, the services sector has a much greater impact on poverty than manufacturing, so its growth and expansion is but good news for tackling poverty in India (unemployment, quality job and income in this case).

 Despite that and the development of real estate sector, hundreds of millions still lack a decent home so there should be incentives for the market to cater to the needs of the poor with social housing so that the country gets a chance to solve the problem of its gigantic slums.